In this tutorial, we will see how to convert a PIE executable into a library.

 }

-This code takes a string as input and call the check_found function on this string, then it returns 1 if the input is easy.
-0 otherwise.
+This code takes a string as input and calls the check_found function on this string.
+It returns 1 if the input is easy, and 0 otherwise.

-The __attribute__ ((noinline)) is used to make sure the check_found function won’t be inlined by the compiler.
-Indeed, if the function check is inlined, there won’t be an address associated to this function.
+The __attribute__ ((noinline)) is used to ensure the check_found function is not inlined by the compiler.
+If the function is inlined, there will be no address associated with it.

 The crackme can be compiled with: